lincbrain/linc-docs/docs/upload.md

 The above example will create a directory called `/path/to/my/staging/area/101010` with a file called `dandiset.yaml` in it.
 Any data files that you want to upload to your new lincbrain.org dataset have to first be saved here, and organized according to the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/).

 ### For an existing dataset
 For an existing dataset you will probably not want to download the entire dataset from lincbrain.org which can be many terabyes in size.
-You can download an empty version of the dataset using the command below.
-You will need to replace `101010` with your dataset id.
+Using the command below, you can download the dataset with just the `dandiset.yaml` and `dataset_description.json` files.
+You will need to replace `101010` with your `dandiset-id`.

 ```
 cd /path/to/my/staging/area
 dandi download --preserve-tree dandi://linc/101010@draft/dataset_description.json
 ```

+The above example will create a directory called `/path/to/my/staging/area/101010`.
+Any data files that you want to upload to your new lincbrain.org dataset have to first be saved here, and organized according to the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/).

+For more information, on the `--preserve-tree` option please see the [DANDI Handbook](https://www.dandiarchive.org/handbook/12_download/#download-the-dandisetyaml-file-and-a-specific-file-within-the-directory-tree-of-the-dandiset).

 ## Organize your data
 An example of how to organize a dataset that includes dMRI and histology data from two brains is shown below: